agarwa67/Cryptobot/README.md

 # Cryptobot
 This is an on-going project to create a useful bot for tracking your cryptocurrency portfolio.
-Exchanges supported: Coinbase
+<b>Exchanges supported:</b> Coinbase
-Info needed: API key
+<b>Info needed:</b> API key

 Current features:
 - List all transactions by coin